enNaDev/eshop-demo/README.md

 The main topics that are covered in this demo are:

--- Create an interface with Angular 10
+-- Create a User Interface with Angular 10

 -- Create a back-end and database with Firebase